 The school will contact parents if a student becomes ill at school and may ask that the parent pick up the student.
-A student who is absent due to illness has 1 day for each day of absence to complete missed assignments.
+A student who is absent due to illness has as many days for each day of absence to complete missed assignments.